chrisnoonan98675/site/_drafts/xl-testview/how-to/configure-ldap.md

 # LDAP Authentication

 XL TestView supports authentication of users using LDAP.
 This document describes how to configure ldap authentication on XL TestView.
-Some general knowledge about LDAP and your LDAP Server in particular is required.
+Some general knowledge about LDAP and your LDAP server in particular is required.

 ## Unsecure LDAP

 Update the `xl-testview.conf` property file.
 The following properties should be updated:

-* `xlt.authentication.method` should be `ldap`
+* Change property `xlt.authentication.method` to be `ldap`
-* `xlt.authentication.ldap.url` should be the complete url to your ldap server including port number, such as `ldap://server.domain:389`
+* Change property `xlt.authentication.ldap.url` to be the complete url to your ldap server including port number, such as `ldap://server.domain:389`
-* `xlt.authentication.ldap.user-dn` should be a distinguished name template that identifies users.
-For example `cn={0},ou=people,dc=xebialabs,dc=com` where {0} is replaced with the username.
+* Change property `xlt.authentication.ldap.user-dn` to be a distinguished name template that identifies users.
+For example `cn={0},ou=people,dc=xebialabs,dc=com` where {0} will be replaced by the username.
 Identifing users by other properties is not yet supported.

-Now restart XL TestView and try to login.
+Now restart XL TestView and try to log in.

 ## Secure LDAP

 If your LDAP uses a certificate signed by a certificate authority, or a certificate that is trusted in the global java trust store, making a connection should just work by setting the secure url (for example `ldaps://server.domain:636`) in `xlt.authentication.ldap.url`.

 If you use a self-signed certificate and you cannot add it to the global trust store, you need to configure a local keystore.

-**Make sure you go trough the registration process before you configure your ldap.
-Registration will not work afterwards.**
+**Note:** Make sure you go trough the registration process before you configure your ldap.
+Registration will not work afterwards.

 1. Export the certificate of your ldap server.
 Please consult the documenation of your ldap server.
 2. Go to the conf directory of your installation.
 Another location is also allowed.